Last updated 25 May 2022

-People with court orders who have never registered with the DHS – Child Support for collection will need to take their own enforcement proceedings.
-Payees can commence their own enforcement action in court, even if the DHS – Child Support is also responsible for collecting child support.
+People with court orders who have never registered with Services Australia – Child Support for collection will need to take their own enforcement proceedings.
+Payees can commence their own enforcement action in court, even if Services Australia – Child Support is responsible for collecting child support.

-Garnishment is the DHS – Child Support’s most commonly used procedure.
+Garnishment is Services Australia – Child Support’s most commonly used procedure.
 An order for garnishment will usually be served on the payer’s employer.
-The employer must deduct a certain amount from the payer’s wages and pay it to the DHS – Child Support.
+The employer must deduct a certain amount from the payer’s wages and pay it to Services Australia – Child Support.
 A payer’s bank account can also be garnished.
-The DHS – Child Support can compel third parties holding money for a payer in arrears to pay funds held to the agency.
+Services Australia – Child Support can compel third parties holding money for a payer in arrears to pay funds held to the agency.
 This can apply to funds held in a solicitor’s trust account.

 Interception of tax refund

-If a child support payer is entitled to a taxation refund, the refund will usually be intercepted by the DHS – Child Support.
+If a child support payer is entitled to a taxation refund, the refund will usually be intercepted by Services Australia – Child Support.
 The money intercepted is paid to the parent entitled to child support in reduction of any arrears of child support owed by the liable parent.

 Seizure of property